gabbyvaillant/downscaling/README.md

 # **Climate Downscaling**

 ## Introduction
-Repository for code created for my climate downscaling research.
-The goal of this project is to perform machine learning-based climate downscaling on our desired climate datasets.
-Currently, I am focused on using the TimeGAN model to accept weather data files (netCDF) and generate synthetic data.
-After that, I will focus on implementing the climate downscaling aspect to this TimeGAN model.
+This repository contains code developed for climate downscaling research using machine learning techniques.
+The objective is to utilize the TimeGAN model for downscaling selected climate datasets (GCMs in netCDF file format).
+The project initially focuses on generating synthetic weather data and aims to implement climate downscaling methodologies within the TimeGAN framework.
+I use the ydata-synthetic library to do this because it is an updated version of the TimeGAN framework.

 ## Code Explanation